airbytehq/airbyte/docs/deploying-airbyte/local-deployment.md

 **I have a Mac with the M1 chip.
 Is it possible to run Airbyte?**

 Some users using Macs with an M1 chip are facing some problems running Airbyte.
 The problem is related with the chip and Docker.
-We're following the problem on this [issue](https://github.com/airbytehq/airbyte/issues/2017).
+[Issue #2017](https://github.com/airbytehq/airbyte/issues/2017) was created to follow up the problem, you can subscribe to it and get updates about the resolution.
 If you can run Airbyte using Apple MacBook with the M1 chip, let us know, the community will appreciate it.

 **Other issues**